Jibbedi/webcomponents-in-react/README.md

 ## Features <!-- omit in toc -->

-- Use your web component seamlessly inside of React
+✅ Use your web component seamlessly inside of React <br>
-- Declaratively listen to your web component's event in React.
+✅ Declaratively listen to your web component's event in React. <br>
-- Pass rich data (like objects and arrays) from your React components to your web component
+✅ Pass rich data (like objects and arrays) from your React components to your web component<br>
-- Remove the need to use `Refs`
+✅ Remove the need to use `Refs`<br>
+✅ Compatible with native web components, Stencil.js, Polymer, Angular Elements and many others<br>

 ## Table of contents <!-- omit in toc -->